 A wrongful death suit is a type of personal injury claim, and state law limits the amount of time injured individuals have to file their lawsuits to recover damages.
 Claims must be filed within three years of the death under S.C.
 Code §15-3-530.
 A wrongful death lawyer in Lancaster could work to meet this and other crucial deadlines.

-Family Members Who May Recover Damages in a Wrongful Death Lawsuit
+Which Family Members May Recover Damages in a Wrongful Death Lawsuit?

 Under S.C.
 Code § 15-51-20, the primary beneficiaries of a wrongful death lawsuit are the spouse and any children of the deceased person.
 If there is no surviving spouse or child, then the parents of the deceased person may recover damages through a wrongful death lawsuit.
 Finally, if neither spouse, parents, nor children remain, then the other heirs of the deceased may recover.